tantararin/homegear/homegear4homeassistant/README.md

 I only extended and modified the scripts for working as a HASS plugin.

-Primarly I build it for my own, because I don't want to replace my MAX!
-Devices and don't want to power two raspberry PI at home
+Primarly I build it for my own, because I don't want to replace my MAX! and 4uControl (MAX! in Spain) Devices and don't want to power two raspberry PI at home

 Feel free to use my AddOn, but keep in mind it comes absolutely without warranty and support \